fleetdm/fleet/handbook/support-process.md

 - The individual on-call is responsible to either schedule a 10 minute call or join the 🧩 Product meeting to ask questions they were unable to answer.
 If a response is needed quicker, you can always DM Fleet team members in Slack.
 This way, people get answers within 1 business day.

+- If you do not understand the question or comment raised, request more details to best understand the next steps.

+- If an appropriate response is outside your scope, please post to #oncall-chatter, an internal slack channel designed to filter community support questions to the Fleet team.

 ## Sources

 There are three sources that the individual on-call should monitor for activity: